French grammar and French pronunciation can be particularly complicated for English speakers.

 This is why it’s important you learn French with a method written for English speakers.
 A method that includes explanations and reviews of what the grammar terms mean, stresses the differences (and commonalities) between the two languages and provides many examples.

 A new approach to learning both traditional and modern French logically structured for English speakers.

 2 – The French Are Not All Grammar Geniuses

 Because of the way the French language works, French kids have been taught grammar extensively from a very young age, and this during years and years of studies.
-French kids spend years doing grammatical sentence analysis with different color pens, highlighting subjects, verbs, pronouns, adverbs, COD, COI, etc… It’s not that French kids are particularly interested in grammar, or particularly gifted for it.
+French kids spend years doing grammatical sentence analysis with different color pens, highlighting subjects, French verbs, pronouns, adverbs, COD, COI, etc… It’s not that French kids are particularly interested in grammar, or particularly gifted for it.
 It’s just that we had no choice!